Capitalized interest is one of the hidden dangers of federal student loans.

 Given how expensive interest capitalization can be, preventing these events is an important goal.
 Many of these events are unavoidable.
 However, with some planning, expensive triggering events can be eliminated.

-The following events trigger interest capitalization:
+The following events can trigger interest capitalization:

 - The loan entering repayment at the end of school